thehighnibble/thehighnibble.github.io/docs/imsai8080/update/README.md

 ::: tip
 It is recommended to always use the release marked as the **Latest Release** unless you have a specific reason not to.

-The latest release is the [July 2021 Release](https://github.com/thehighnibble/firmware/releases/latest) (v.1.7.0)
+The latest release is the [June 2023 Release](https://github.com/thehighnibble/firmware/releases/latest) (v.1.12.0)
 :::

 ## Updating the Firmware